-So if you are a long-term investor, think about the total cost of the loan.
+So if you are a long term investor, think about the total cost of the loan.
 Below are the costs for two 25-year loans.
-The first has a 5-year Interest Only Loan followed by a 20-year Principal and Interest Loan.
-The second is a 25-year Principal and Interest Loan.
+The first, has a 5-year Interest Only Loan followed by a Principal and Interest Loans.
+The second is a 25-year loan is Principal and Interest.

 As an investor, you need to decide, are you better, to pay more interest over the long term, but have the advantage of getting into the property market sooner.
 The Interest Only Loan for the first 5-years makes the payments affordable.
-You may believe that in 5-years, you can afford the higher payment costs of $33,290.
+You may believe that in 5-years, you can afford the additional payments of $33,290.